cloud-gov/cg-site/content/updates/2017-08-08-max-gov-migration-instructions.md

 title = "Announcement: cloud.gov accounts will migrate to OMB MAX"
 +++

 cloud.gov is migrating all users with native cloud.gov accounts (not users with an agency single sign on provider) to use OMB MAX for authentication to the platform.
-This page is a guide to what will change and how you can prepare for this transition.
+This page is a guide to what will change and how you can prepare for this transition. **We will post future updates on timing at [https://cloud.gov/updates/](https://cloud.gov/updates/) and by email.**

 ## What’s changing?

 Right now, there are two ways to log in to cloud.gov: either you use your agency’s credentials or a cloud.gov account.
 This change *only affects users with a cloud.gov account*.

-Soon, we will switch these users to use OMB MAX to log in to cloud.gov. **We will post future updates on timing at [https://cloud.gov/updates/](https://cloud.gov/updates/) and by email.** We’re making this change to make managing your account easier for you and your agency.
+Soon, we will switch these users to use OMB MAX to log in to cloud.gov.
+We’re making this change to make managing your account easier for you and your agency.

 ## What does this mean for me?

 **If you already use your agency’s single sign-on (SSO) to log in to cloud.gov:** There is nothing further you need to do.
 Currently agencies using SSO are EPA, GSA, and FDIC.
 These customers will continue to log in as usual.

-**If you use a cloud.gov account and already have a MAX account:** Double check that you can log in successfully to MAX and have a Secure+ SMS 2-factor device paired with your account.
+**If you use a cloud.gov account and already have a MAX account:** Double check that you can log in successfully to MAX using a PIV/CAC card or username and password with a Secure+ SMS 2-factor device.

-**If you use a cloud.gov account to log in and don’t have a MAX account:** You need to create a MAX account with a Secure+ 2-factor device.
+**If you use a cloud.gov account to log in and don’t have a MAX account:** You need to create a MAX account with your PIV/CAC card or a Secure+ 2-factor device.
 Once we switch, you’ll be required to use that account to login to cloud.gov and all associated services.

 To create a MAX account:

 * Go to [login.max.gov](https://login.max.gov), if you see your agency's logo, click it and sign in with your agency credentials.
 * Go to [login.max.gov](https://login.max.gov), if you don't see you agency's logo, click the green Register Now button in the top right corner.
   * Register with a PIV/CAC card if you have one and a working card reader
-  * Make sure to add a Secure+ 2-factor device to your account
+  * Register with a username, password, and a Secure+ 2-factor device to your account if you don't have a card reader.

 ### What about contractors?